timholy/ProfileView.jl/README.md

 ```

 `@profview f(args...)` is just shorthand for `Profile.clear(); @profile f(args...); ProfileView.view()`.
+(These commands require that you first say `using Profile`, the Julia profiling standard library.)

 > If you use ProfileView from VSCode you'll get an error `UndefVarError: @profview not defined`.
 > This is because VSCode defines its own `@profview`, which conflicts with ProfileView's.